“Uplink established, we’re good to go. Viv, can you hear us?”

 “A considerable buffer of ectoplasm, programmed to replace and fortify the enclosure from outside.
 It’s all pressurized between here and there, though.”

 “Ah, good.
-If it was just void I would have had to make a note of that.
-That said…" the Subterranean lands on one of the shelves, turning to Vivien for once and giving him a knowing smirk.
+If it was just unshielded void leaking in I would have had to make a note of that.
+That said…” the mantler lands on one of the shelves, turning to Vivien for once and giving him a knowing smirk.
 “I did notice that, checked out, among other things, were a microendoscopic surveyor, which notably is an autonomous craft, as well as several universal manual input circuits and a model 3C Necroharmonic battery.
-You know, the kind that goes in your standard ectoplasmic chiseling beams, therapeutic liquefaction inducers… and shrink rays."
+You know, the kind that goes in your standard ectoplasmic chiseling beams, therapeutic liquefaction inducers… and shrink rays.”

 “O-oh, truly?” the wolverine stammers, losing his poker face.
 Those were on loan from other departments, it was supposed to be under the table.